krbz999/babonus/README.md

 <p style="text-align: center; font-style: italic;">2022 Package Jam winner of the 'Most Polished' category and runner-up for 'Best Package'</p>

 <p>A module for the Foundry <code>dnd5e</code> system.
-After installing this module, you can find a 'Build-a-Bonus' application in any actor's, items, or effect's header.
-This gives you the ability to apply a bonus to any attack roll, damage roll, saving throw DC, saving throw, ability check, or hit die roll, for bonuses that should apply only under specific circumstances.
-If a bonus is embedded in an item or effect, they transfer with the item/effect if placed on another actor.</p>
+After installing this module, you can find a 'Build-a-Bonus' application in any actor, item, or effect, as well as scene regions.
+This gives you the ability to apply a bonus to any attack roll, damage roll, saving throw DC, saving throw, ability check, or hit die roll, for bonuses that should apply only under specific circumstances.</p>

 <p style="text-align: center"><img src="https://i.imgur.com/7F2BegP.png" style="border: none"></p>